Top Japan mobile carrier NTT Docomo to slash data prices

 Japan had the highest prices for 20 GB mobile plans out of six cities in an international survey, according to the Ministry of Internal Affairs and Communications.

-Docomo, a component of the Nikkei Stock Average, is set to be delisted following a takeover by its parent Nippon Telegraph and Telephone.
+Docomo, a component of the Nikkei Stock Average, is set to be delisted following a takeover by its parent Nippon Telegraph & Telephone.